johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-deployments/index.md

 We're going to start off with a minor tweak to our `main.bicep` file; the entry point to our Bicep deployments.
 The change allows us to use `azd` deployments targeted at existing resource groups.
 The default mode of operation for `azd` deployments is deploying a resource group to a subscription.
 We are seeking to deploy to an existing resource group.

 Now, strictly speaking, this isn't necessary for speeding up deployments with `azd`.
 But if you're not one for creating a resource group per deployment (as I am not), then this is a good idea.
 It means that you can [target an existing resource group with `azd` deployments](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/resource-group-scoped-deployments).
-This kind of deployment requires less permissions and may well align with your organisation's security posture.
+This kind of deployment requires less permissions and may well better align with your organisation's security posture.

-We'll need to make another change to our pipeline to support this later on.
+We'll need to make another change to our pipeline to support resource group scoped deployments later on.
 For now, we'll add the following statement to the top of our `main.bicep` file:

 ```bicep
 targetScope = 'resourceGroup'